MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 Migrating your on-premises file share content to Microsoft 365 lets you collaborate with innovative Office apps, intelligent cloud services, world-class security, and the rich features offered in Microsoft SharePoint, Teams, and OneDrive.
 Migration Manager helps you get there.

 With the ability to set up multiple servers as "agents", Migration Manager lets you scale your migration project as much as you need.
-Located in the modern SharePoint Admin Center, Migration Manager guides you through the setup of your agents and the creation of your tasks.
+Migration Manager is located in the SharePoint Admin Center and guides you through the setup of your agents and the creation of your tasks.
 You can specify global or task level settings, view all-up task progress, and download aggregated summary and task-level reports.
-Migration Manager also provides advanced features such as grouping agents to optimize performance, conduct pre-scans, and implement file exclusion metrics.
+Migration Manager also provides advanced features such as grouping agents to optimize performance, conduct prescans, and implement file exclusion metrics.

 >[!Tip]
 >In addition to file shares, use Migration Manager to migrate content from other cloud providers including Google Workspace, Box, Dropbox, and Egynte.
 Learn more at [Where are you migrating from?](/sharepointmigration/migrate-to-sharepoint-online#where-are-you-migrating-from)